sachindoddaguni/application-tracking-system/readme.md

 - **Isolation**: Docker containers provide isolation, keeping your tool and its dependencies separate from the host system.
 This enhances security and minimizes conflicts with other applications.
 - **Scalability**: Docker makes it easy to scale JTracker based on your needs.
 You can manage multiple containers and even orchestrate them for complex applications using tools like Docker Compose or Kubernetes.
 - **Dependency Management**: All JTracker 2.0 dependencies are defined in code within the Docker container.
 You won't have to worry about the hassle of managing dependencies on your local system anymore.
+- **Faster Development**: The docker compose file has defined profiles for ui and api development.
+This simplifies the process to setup environment required for local development.

 ### Email Notification for Job Application Deadlines